The best parks in and around Birmingham for nature walks

 12. The Vale

 A small pond nestled amongst the student Village in Edgbaston, on Edgbaston Park Rd.
-There’s no designated parking but if you’re local or happen to be visiting the city this is a nice outdoor space to explore, and I’ve even been down to rescue a lost parakeet in this area so you might get lucky and find some more tropical birds to add to your lists.
+There’s no designated parking but if you’re local or happen to be visiting the city this is a nice outdoor space to explore, and there’s a local flock of wild parakeets who have made this park their home so you might get lucky and find some more tropical birds to add to your nature spotting lists.

 Best parks in Birmingham